camcorrado/Dead-By-Daylight-Quiz/README.md

 ## Motivation

-Recently studying HTML, CSS, JavaScript, and jQuery, a quiz was a great place to practice what I have learned.
+Recently studying HTML, CSS, JavaScript, & jQuery, a quiz was a great place to practice what I have learned.
 With Dead By Daylight as one of my favorite video game, it was an easy choice for content.
-The quiz provides the user feedback and at the end, resources to learn more about Dead By Daylight.
+The quiz provides the user feedback & at the end, resources to learn more about Dead By Daylight.

 ## Screenshots